rreusser/react-native-with-everything/README.md

 # react-native-kitchen-sink

-> Toward the dream of plugging all platforms into one app.
+> Toward the dream of plugging all platforms into one app, finishing early, and spending more time outside.

 ![Demo](./demo.gif)